iherman10/spam-classification/README.md

 <img src="figures/model_precision.png" alt="Untuned model precisions" width="500">

 ## Hyperparameter tuning
-Once three of the best-performing models (Logistic Regression, Random Forest, Gradient Boosting) in regards to precision were chosen, Grid Search was used to tune hyperparameters.
+Once the three highest-precision models (Logistic Regression, Random Forest, Gradient Boosting) were chosen, Grid Search was used to tune hyperparameters.

 # Results
 Logistic Regression was ultimately the best-performing model among the top three when considering ROC AUC.
 Here are final performance metrics on the test set: